hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 **cluster-create.tf**

-> Note:You can name this file according to your preference.
+> Note: You can name this file according to your preference.
 We are using cluster-create.tf here for easy reference.

 ```json
 terraform {